-Windows 7 Update Not Working, Hangs at Checking for updates [Solved]
+Windows 7 Update Not Working, Stuck at Checking for updates [Solved]

 This problem has been bugging a lot of Windows 7 users for a very long time, and users are still complaining about Microsoft not solving it today: users cannot go pass the Checking for updates window and go into the Downloading updates part.
 In this case, it becomes impossible for Windows 7 users to update the newly released update packs or patches from Windows, which could be a severe risk if the released pack is vital to certain bugs.

 If this is bothering you too, please follow the instructions below to see if they can help you solve it:

 Option One: Update Patches

 1) Follow the path: Start button > Control Panel > Windows Update (View by Large icons).

 2) Choose Change settings on the left side of the pane.

 3) Under Important updates, choose Never check for updates (recommended) option.
 Then hit OK to save and continue.